One of the best Westerns ever made, John Ford’s Stagecoach is also one of the few Westerns to be nominated for the Best

 The film features a splendid cast, headed by Thomas Mitchell as the alcoholic doctor Doc Boone, John Carradine as the mysterious Southern gentleman Hatfield, and Donald Meek as the whiskey salesman Peacock.

 John Wayne’s fanatic screen hero first took shape in this Ford classic.
 Wayne plays the Ringo Kid, an honest, good-humored youngster, wrongly condemned for a crime he did not commit.
 He breaks out of jail to pursuit of the criminals (the Plummer brothers) who had murdered his father and brother and put him behind bars.

 Ringo stops the coach with a shot that terrifies its passengers.
 However, he immediately establishes himself as a decent, likable guy, especially after surrendering to the benevolent sheriff–until the stagecoach coach gets to Lordsburg.
 Ringo’s intention is to return to jail to serve his term, an act that further reaffirms his credibility; though he intends to do it only after his vendetta mission is accomplished.

-Ringo’s commitment to a mission is sacred; no one can deter him from fulfilling it once his mind is set about it.
+Ringo’s commitment to the mission is sacred; no one can deter him from fulfilling it once his mind is set about it.
 When Dallas (Claire Trevor), a prostitute he meets on the coach, suggests that he escape rather than avenge his brother, he states unequivocally, ”There are some things a man just can’t run away from.”

 As far as women are concerned, however, the Ringo Kid is shy, naïve, even awkward.
 Stagecoach, featuring Wayne at his most physically appealing, set the pattern for Wayne’s screen sex persona for a decade, in which he usually played courteous men, gentle with and respectful of women.